 Built by the Civilian Conservation Corps during the Great Depression, the park lies within the 56-mile Edisto River Canoe and Kayak Trail and is at the end of a popular 21-mile downstream paddle from Colleton State Park.

-It served as the takeout for a kayaking trip I took last weekend with Palmetto Conservation Foundation.
-After completing the six-mile paddle, my friend and I walked the River Bluff Trail, an easy 1.5-mile hike through the woods.
+It served as the takeout for a kayaking trip I took recently with Palmetto Conservation Foundation.
+After completing the 6-mile paddle, my friend and I walked the River Bluff Trail, an easy 1.5-mile hike through the woods.
 After crossing a canal, the nature trail follows the limestone bluff overlooking the river.
 Even with all the leaves on the trees, you still get a nice view of the water.

 Another great spot to take in the river is from the large back porch of the community building.
 Recently upgraded, this historic wooden structure can be rented for family reunions and parties, accommodating up to 100 people banquet-style.